 There is a diverse landscape of threats that are becoming increasingly prevalent to organizations of all sizes.
-Protecting your business from these threats with a proactive approach will ensure your data and production environment are not at risk.
+Protecting your business from security threats with a proactive approach will ensure your data and production environment are not at risk.
 No one security method is sufficient in this landscape to protect what is of value to your business.
-It is imperative to use a defence-in-depth approach to establish multiple layers of security utilizing physical, electronic and procedural safeguards.
+It is imperative to use a defense-in-depth approach to establish multiple layers of security utilizing physical, electronic and procedural safeguards.

 Several older control systems and industrial applications that were installed years ago have older software and systems in place.
 Environments such as this are susceptible to these types of attacks.
 Typically, systems in the industrial world are not updated, upgraded and patched to ensure a level of protection, making them a target for attacks which would have a tremendous impact on production operations.
 On top of this, most plant networks have not implemented proper layers of security in both their physical and logical network architecture.